nikitavoloboev/data/animals/animals.md

 # Animals

 I love all animals.
-And I am sad that some people decide to eat them and not them live a life.
+And I am sad that some people decide to eat them and not let them live a fulfilling & happy life.

 ## Lovely animals